The Best Low-Sugar Diet for Parrots: Why Fruit Isn’t Always a Treat

 - Soaked or sprouted seeds (hemp, chia, pumpkin, mung, sunfower and chickpeas etc.)

-- High fibre fruit in smaller quantities than veg, to avoid picking and sticking to single tasty ingredients
+- High fibre fruit in smaller quantities than veg, to avoid picking and sticking to single tasty ingredients.
+Try offering green bananas, instead of waiting until they're brown!

 Evening: